History of the Los Angeles Angels: Nolan Ryan era, first postseason appearance (1972–1979)

 During the 1970s, although Angel fans endured some mediocre years on the field they also were able to enjoy the heroics of fireballer Nolan Ryan, who tossed four of his seven no-hitters as an Angel.
 He also set several strikeout records throughout his career, most notably a 383-strikeout mark in 1973, still a major league record.
 Ryan was acquired in a trade that sent Jim Fregosi to the Mets.
 Ryan had been a middle relief pitcher on the "Miracle Mets" team that captured the 1969 World Series.
 Ryan's feats caused him to be named the Ryan Express, after the 1965 film Von Ryan's Express, which starred Frank Sinatra.
-His prowess, combined with that of fellow moundsman Frank Tanana, produced the refrain, "Tanana, Ryan and Two Days of Cryin'", a derivative of the refrain, "Spahn and Sain, then pray for rain", coined when Warren Spahn and Johnny Sain anchored the pitching staff of the then Boston Braves in the 1940s.
+His prowess, combined with that of fellow moundsman Frank Tanana, produced the refrain, "Tanana, Ryan and Two Days of Cryin'", a derivative of the refrain, "Spahn and Sain, then pray for rain", coined when Warren Spahn and Johnny Sain anchored the pitching staff of the then-Boston (now Atlanta) Braves in the 1940s.

 The 1970s came to a close with the decision by then-general manager Buzzie Bavasi to allow Ryan to become a free agent.
-At the time, Bavasi remarked that Ryan, whose 1979 record was 16–14 (Ryan was 26–27 under Bavasi), could be replaced with two pitchers who go 8–7.
+At the time, Bavasi remarked that Ryan, whose 1979 record was 16–14 (Ryan was 26–27 in the three seasons he played under Bavasi), could be replaced with two pitchers who go 8–7.
 Bavasi later claimed this was a mistake.

 First AL West title (1979)

 The Angels won their first American League West Division championship in 1979 under manager Jim Fregosi, a former Angel shortstop who was sent to the New York Mets in 1972 as part of the trade that brought Nolan Ryan to the Angels.
 Don Baylor became the first designated hitter to win the American League Most Valuable Player award.
 Other contributors to the team, which featured a powerful offense, were Bert Campaneris, Rod Carew, Dan Ford and Bobby Grich.
 However, the Angels lost what then was a best 3-out-of-5 American League Championship Series to the Baltimore Orioles, managed by Earl Weaver, 3 games to 1.
 The Angels won Game 3 at home, scoring twice in the bottom of the 9th inning to shade Baltimore 4–3.

-This was the only year between 1971 and 1981 that the American League West wasn't won by either the Oakland Athletics or the Kansas City Royals.
+This was the only year between 1971 and 1981 that the American League West was not won by either the Oakland Athletics or the Kansas City Royals.